At the Airport | At Maritime Facilities | For Employees and Community Partners | How You Can Stay Healthy | Resources

 - Some businesses at Fisherman's Terminal are open and operating under proper protocols while the North Pacific Fishing Fleet prepares for the fishing season.
 For more details, read the Fisherman Terminal COVID-19 Operations Update.

-- The Port closed parking lots at Jack Block, Terminal 107, and Terminal 105 parks to support the statewide “Stay Home, Stay Healthy” order and discourage gatherings.
-Reminders on what's open, closed, and best practices if you plan to visit maritime parks and marinas, read the Safe and Healthy On Shore and Off blog.
+- The parking lots at Jack Block, Terminal 107, and Terminal 105 parks are open.
+For reminders on what's open, closed, and best practices if you plan to visit maritime parks and marinas, please read the Safe and Healthy On Shore and Off blog.

 - Daily enhanced cleaning protocols have been implemented to prevent the spread of coronavirus at Port maritime and marine maintenance facilities including: